maufl/orbit/README.md

-# PFS  - PFS File System
+# Orbit

-A content-addressed filesystem implemented in Rust using FUSE.
+A distributed content-addressed filesystem implemented in Rust using FUSE.
 Files are stored by their SHA-256 hash with metadata persisted using the fjall embedded database.

 ## Usage